American Dreamer (2022 film): Production

 The independent film American Dreamer was first announced on February 2, 2021, with Peter Dinklage, Shirley MacLaine, and Kimberly Quinn attached to star.
 In March, Danny Glover, Matt Dillon, Danny Pudi, and Michelle Mylett joined the cast; production began on March 15 in Vancouver, and was set to conclude on April 16, 2021.
 Filming also took place in Victoria, British Columbia, where partial parts of the British Columbia Parliament Buildings were converted into "Brockton University" as the film is set in Massachusetts.

 Release

-The film had its world premiere at the Tribeca Film Festival on June 11, 2022.
+American Dreamer had a world premiere at the Tribeca Film Festival on June 11, 2022.
+It was released in the United States by Vertical Entertainment on March 8, 2024.

+Reception

+Carla Renata of RogerEbert.com gave the film three out of four stars and wrote, "Emmy winner Peter Dinklage is a perfect thespian match for the legendary Shirley MacLaine when it comes to curmudgeon-laced dialogue, while simultaneously giving these characters so much heart and grit that audiences will be inspired to reach into the screen to give them a hug.
+They're a wonderful duo, and it's their contributions and chemistry that anchor the film."